 By Emily Berry

 Emily Berry is a freshman majoring in communication.
-You may email her at firstname.lastname@example.org
+You can email her at Emily.firstname.lastname@example.org